mletras89/multiTile-architecture/README.md

 Work in Progress

+## Mapping Definition

 ## Modulo Scheduling
-To implement the scheduling of a given application to a give architecture, we need to use the class **ModuloScheduler**
+To implement the scheduling of a given application to a give architecture, we need to use the class **ModuloScheduler** specifying the application and the architecture.

 ```c
 ModuloScheduler scheduler = new ModuloScheduler();
 scheduler.setApplication(app);